 The Challenges of Creating Remote Labs

 As the pandemic forced colleges and universities to close, many instructors scrambled to figure out ways to recreate their labs online.
-To make matters more difficult, 70% of college educators have never been trained on how to teach classes online, according to Bloomberg.
+To make matters more difficult, 70% of college educators in the U.S. have never been trained on how to teach classes online, according to Bloomberg.
 Some lab instructors have ended up relying heavily on simulation software.
 However, simulations can frustrate students for a number of reasons.

 “Because it’s free, it’s got a lot of bugs,” Elijah Guzman, a student at the University of Texas at San Antonio who uses simulation software for his circuit design lab, told Express News.
 “Sometimes it’ll just crash out of nowhere.”